Davidtruong02/Module-1-challenge/README.md

 Create new repo of your own in Github and clone locally

-Copy Urban Octo Telegram code and assets into your new repo
+Copy Davidtruong02 code and assets into your new repo

 ## License